Behnam-sn/Castle-Docusaurus/docs/ddd/strategic-design/ubiquitous-language.md

 Teaching business domain experts about singletons and abstract factories is not your goal.
 The ubiquitous language aims to frame the domain experts’ understanding and mental models of the business domain in terms that are easy to understand.

+Domain experts must be comfortable using the ubiquitous language when reasoning about the business domain.
+This language will represent both the business domain and the domain experts’ mental models.

 ### Consistency